dtonon/chronicle/README.md

 Chronicle fits well in the Outbox model, so you can use it as your read/write relay, and it also automatically becomes a space-efficient backup relay.

+It also include a Blossom media server, so you can use it to store all your images and attachments.

 ## How it works

 Every incoming event is verified against some simple rules.